How to Format eMMC Drive [2 Efficient Ways]

 Guide 2.
 Format eMMC on Linux

-fdisk is a command line partition editor to help you manage and control drives.
-A series of steps are required to utilize the 8GB eMMC storage as a writable volume in Linux.
-Firstly, you'll need to remove the existing partitions.
-After that, you can create a new partition, format it, and mount it.
-Here's a step-by-step guide to achieving this:
+fdisk is a command line partition editor that helps manage and control drives.
+To utilize the 8GB eMMC storage as a writable volume in Linux, you'll need to remove the existing partitions, create a new partition, format it, and then mount it.
+This process involves a series of steps that can be completed using the fdisk command line interface.

 Notice:

-This section gives the full procedure for using the built-in 8GB eMMC storage as a writable volume in Linux.
-If you just want to learn about formatting with fdisk please see the command guide on another page: Use Fdisk Format Partition in Linux
+This section provides a step-by-step guide on how to use the built-in 8GB eMMC storage as a writable volume in Linux.
+For those who want to learn about formatting with fdisk, you can refer to the command guide on another page: Use Fdisk Format Partition in Linux.

 Step 1.
 Begin by deleting the existing partitions.
 Open a terminal and enter the following command: